cwzhou/itrSurv/README.md

 devtools::install_github("cwzhou/itrSurv")
 ```

-Currently, itrSurv is only applicable to competing risks with a priority cause of interest (as of April 2024), and recurrent events (on-going, as of June 2024).
+Currently, itrSurv is only applicable to settings with either 1) competing risks with a priority cause of interest (as of April 2024), or 2) recurrent events with terminal events (on-going, as of June 2024).

 ### Useful Code